Find an answer among our FAQs

 Once you have run the initial search, you’ll be able to filter it by level, price, distance, ...

-When you have chosen a tutor, you can contact him or her by clicking on the "Book a lesson" button, found on the top right of the ad.
+When you have chosen a tutor, you can contact them by clicking on the "Book a lesson" button, found on the top right of the ad.

 We ask our tutors to be as transparent as posible in their teaching ads and carefully detail their experience, methodology and resume.